 The Research Compliance departments assure that the University of Florida consistently conducts research in compliance with established federal, state and local rules, regulations, policies and procedures.
 This includes financial, safety, and human/animal subjects compliance.

-The Program Development Office identifies and publishes new funding opportunities for faculty seeking funding.
+The Division of Research Program Development identifies and publishes new funding opportunities for faculty seeking funding.
 It coordinates the annual Research Opportunity Seed Fund program, as well as the selection of UF’s nominees to limited application programs.
 This division assists in planning and coordinating large interdisciplinary research initiatives, and in preparing grants involving multiple schools, colleges, divisions, or institutions to support new research programs at UF.

 The Office of Research Communications promotes research and graduate education at the University of Florida to both internal and external audiences through such vehicles as the Explore research magazine.
 The office also provides editorial and graphic design services to other research units.